-In terms of exhibitions, since before the creation of the Archive, Paolo Baldacci and Gerd Roos have collaborated on many important national and international exhibitions, each of which has advanced a particular historical and scientific objective.
+In terms of exhibitions, since before the creation of the Archive, Paolo Baldacci and Gerd Roos have collaborated on many important national and international exhibitions, each of which has developed a particular historical and scientific theme.

 In 2001-2002, the de Chirico and Savinio exhibition (Düsseldorf – Munich) highlighted the de Chirico brothers’ collaboration in the creation of the Metaphysical aesthetic, breaking the traditional concept of a chronological exhibition order and replacing it with a thematic order that highlighted how Savinio worked alongside his brother on his own particular pictorial interpretation of themes related to memory, childhood, prehistory and national-cultural identity, previously only addressed in music and literature.